losttroll/honeypots/README.md

 This is an export of information from a few honeypots

+### More info at:
+A honeybot will Tweet about some of the sources: https://twitter.com/ShoestringSoc And most are reported to AbuseIPDB: https://www.abuseipdb.com/user/52708

 ## Internet Noise Lists
 Collection of lists focusing on internet-wide scans.
 Blocking these sources may help to reduce load on the exposed service.